bpt26/usher_wiki/docs/source/matUtils.rst

   --clade-names (-c): Path to a file containing clade asssignments of samples.
 An algorithm automatically locates and annotates clade root nodes.
   --clade-to-nid (-C): Path to a tsv file mapping clades to their respective internal node identifiers.
 Use with caution.
   --clade-paths (-P): Path to a tsv file mapping clades to mutation paths which must exist in the tree.
 Format is the same as the first and third columns of the output of matUtils extract --clade-paths.
+  --clade-mutations (-M): Path to a tsv file mapping clades to sets of mutations (separated by spaces,commas and/or >s) which will be used instead of extracting mutations from samples named in the --clade-names file.
+If used together with --clade-names, this takes precedence.
   --allele-frequency (-f): Minimum allele frequency in input samples for finding the best clade root.
 Used only with -l.
 Default = 0.8.
   --mask-frequency (-m): Minimum allele frequency below -f in input samples that should be masked for finding the best clade root.
 Used only with -c.
   --clip-sample-frequency (-p): Maximum proportion of samples in a branch that are exemplars from -c to consider when sorting candidate clade root nodes.
 Default 0.1